mark-gerarts/automapper-plus/README.md

 `MappingOperationInterface`.
 Take a look at the [provided implementations](https://github.com/mark-gerarts/automapper-plus/tree/master/src/MappingOperation) for some inspiration.

+If you need to have the automapper available in your operation, you can implement the `MapperAwareInterface`, and use the `MapperAwareTrait`.
+The default `MapTo` and `MapFromWithMapper` operations use these.

 #### Dealing with nested mappings
 Nested mappings can be registered using the `MapTo` operation.
 Keep in mind that the mapping for the